equinor/energyvision/README.md

     pnpm web install -- --force
     pnpm web add chalk -- --save-dev

-Since Sanity Studio doesn't work well with pnpm, we use yarn as package manager inside that folder.
-You can still run command from root using pnpm
+Since Sanity Studio doesn't work well with pnpm, we use yarn as package manager inside that folder instead.
+You can still run command from root using pnpm using the `studio` alias, but adding/updating/removing packages from the root may work unexpectedly.

     ```
     # Start studio in dev mode
     pnpm studio dev
     ```

-## Archive news pages

-To test the news archive, run `pnpm m i`, then `pnpm legacy-css build` and finally `pnpm legacy-content serve` + `pnpm web dev`.
-You’ll find the archive by going to **Newsroom** and then **News archive**.
+## Legacy packages

+The `legacy` folder contains packages related to static content from the AEM based equinor.com website and the legacy CSS/JavaScript needed to run this static content.
+These packages are rarely updated and rely on outdated and/or deprecated dependencies.
+This causes issues when using a node version higher than node v14 on certain platforms (for example node-sass does not compile).
+When working on these packages, be sure to switch to node v14 to build the packages.

+The legacy packages are currently excluded from the pnpm workspace (see `pnpm-workspace.yaml`) so will not have their dependencies installed when running `pnpm m i` / `pnpm recursive install` from the root.

 ## Storybook